secretGeek/til/sharepoint/find_view_guid.md

 # Find view guid

-It can be hard to find the guid of a list, if you don’t have many permissions (I have very little permissions in this list)
+It can be hard to find the guid of a list, if you don't have many permissions (I have very little permissions in this list)

 But if you export a list to Excel: